- This post contains affiliate links. Read more here.

 A smaller dog has different needs, for obvious reasons.
 Size and weight impact serving sizes; to determine the right serving size for your dog, use this handy food calculator.

 More than portion, ingredients and prep may vary.
 Much like puppies, a dog under 20 pounds doesn’t need as much calcium as a large dog.

 See if your smaller dog likes this meatloaf recipe that includes a healthy dose of oatmeal, cottage cheese, and flax seeds.

 Larger dogs don’t need vegetables and other ingredients chopped as finely as smaller dogs.
-In fact, it’s good for their jaws and teeth.
+It’s good for their jaws and teeth.
 This hearty recipe recommends starchier carbohydrates like lentils and barley alongside bulky fruits and vegetables, like sweet potatoes and apples.
-You’re free to cut them into bigger bite size pieces to exercise those choppers.
+You’re free to cut them into bigger bite-sized pieces to exercise those choppers.